kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 2. Otherwise,
     2.1 calculate difference betwen *average_cadence* and *target_cadence*.
-    2.2 Determine state depending on the difference 2.2.1 if the difference is less than 10
+    2.2 Determine state depending on the difference 2.2.1 if the difference is greater than 0 2.2.1.1 Display, "Good job, you hit your target."
-          2.2.1.1 Display, "You almost hit your target, try harder in the coming weeks."
+      2.2.2 otherwise, if the difference is greater than -10 2.2.2.1 Display, "You almost hit your target, try harder in the coming weeks."
-      2.2.2 Otherwise,
+      2.2.3 Otherwise,
-          2.2.2.1 Call *modify_target_cadence* function.
+          2.2.3.1 Call *modify_target_cadence* function.
 ```

 Let's combine all the steps now into one single algorithm.